SalomePlatform/shaper/src/FeaturesPlugin/doc/revolutionFuseFeature.rst

 .. centered::
   Revolution Fuse: definition by bounding planes

-- **Base objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be revolved.
+- **Base objects** - contains a list of objects selected in the Object Browser or in the Viewer, which will be revolved.
-- **Axis** axis of revolution.
+- **Axis** - axis of revolution.
-- **To plane** planar face can be selected to bound revolution from one side.
+- **To plane** - a planar face can be selected to bound revolution from one side.
-- **To offset** offset for revolution or for bounding plane if selected.
+- **To offset** - offset for revolution or for bounding plane, if selected.
-- **From plane** planar face can be selected to bound revolution from other side.
+- **From plane** - a planar face can be selected to bound revolution from other side.
-- **From offset** offset for revolution or for bounding plane if selected.
+- **From offset** - offset for revolution or for bounding plane, if selected.
-- **Fuse with** contains a list of objects which will but fuse with the result of revolution.
+- **Fuse with** - contains a list of objects which will be fused with the result of revolution.

 **TUI Command**:  *model.addRevolutionFuse(part, objectsToRevolve, axis, toObject, toOffset, fromObject, fromOffset, objectToFuse);*